 During previous fire seasons, members of the general public who need to use a face mask for a limited period of time outside during a smoke event have been directed to use an N95 or other NIOSH respirator rated for fine particulates while also taking several necessary steps to ensure it is worn correctly to achieve a proper fit and seal.
 N95 respirators are not an option for everyone, as they are not recommended for children, not as effective with facial hair, and those with pre-existing conditions should first consult with a healthcare provider.

-Due to the COVID-19 pandemic, N95 and other NIOSH-approved respirators are in short supply due to COVID-19 and they need to be reserved for those required to wear them for work.
+Due to the COVID-19 pandemic, N95 and other NIOSH-approved respirators have been less available and needed to be reserved for those required to wear them for work.*

 Cloth face coverings generally do not provide much protection from breathing in wildfire smoke.
-However, it is important to continue to wear cloth face coverings to slow the spread of SARS-Cov-2 (the virus that causes COVID-19) and reduce the risk of COVID-19.
+However, it is important to continue to wear cloth face coverings in public spaces if you are not vaccinated and when required by businesses or other organizations, regardless of vaccination status.
 Learn more about face coverings.

 Getting regular exercise is very important for your health.
 However, when exercising, your air intake increases.
 If you exercise when it's smoky out, you will inhale more polluted air.
 If you are sensitive to smoke, consider limiting your activities when the air quality is in the Unhealthy for Sensitive Groups category.
 Please note that people with asthma or lung and heart conditions may be more sensitive to poor air quality, so it may be best to reduce indoor and outdoor activities when air quality is in the Moderate category.

 Populations at increased risk for severe respiratory problems from wildfire smoke include children and adolescents, especially when active.
 Children under the age of six are most at risk for experiencing severe respiratory problems from wildfire smoke.
 When air quality conditions deteriorate into "unhealthy" ranges, the best thing to do is limit outdoor exposure.